dorkodu/sage/paper/4 -- Type System.md

 #### Result Coercion

 Sage servers must return a list as the result of an Entity Collection type.
-Each item in the list must be a map which represents an instance of the specified Entity type, and contains only the requested attributes.
-If a reasonable coercion is not possible, it must raise an attribute error.
-In particular, if a non‐list is returned, the coercion should fail, as this indicates a mismatch in expectations between the type system and the implementation.
+Each item in the list must be a map which represents an Entity of a specified Entity type, and contains only the requested attributes.

-If the collection’s Entity type is nullable, then errors occurring during preparation or coercion of an individual item in the list must result in the value **null** at that position in the list along with an error added to the response.
-If a collection’s Entity type is non‐null, an error occurring at an individual item in the list must result in an attribute error for the entire list.
+If the collection’s Entity type is nullable, then errors occurring during preparation or coercion of an individual item in the collection must result in the value **null** at that position in the collection along with an error added to the response.
+If a collection’s Entity type is non‐null, an error occurring at an individual item in the collection must result in an error for the entire collection query.

 ## <a name="4.3">4.3</a> Constraints